 General duties of board

-Pursuant to O.C.G.A. § 42-9-20, in cases in which the chairman of the board or any other member designated by the board has suspended the execution of a death sentence to enable the full board to consider and pass on same, it must be mandatory that the board act within a period not exceeding 90 days from the date of the suspension order.
-In cases which the board has the power to consider, the board is charged with the duty of determining which inmates serving sentences may be released on pardon or parole and fixing the time and conditions thereof.
-The board is also charged with the duty of supervising all persons placed on parole, determining violations thereof and taking action with reference thereto, making such investigations as may be necessary, and aiding parolees or probationers in securing employment.
-It is the duty of the board personally to study the cases of those inmates whom the board has power to consider so as to determine their ultimate fitness for such relief as the board has power to grant.
-The board by an affirmative vote of a majority of its members has the power to commute a sentence of death to one of life imprisonment[i].
+Pursuant to O.C.G.A. § 42-9-20, in all cases in which the chairperson of the board or any other member designated by the board has suspended the execution of a death sentence to enable the full board to consider and pass on same, it shall be mandatory that the board act within a period not exceeding 90 days from the date of the suspension order.
+In the cases which the board has power to consider, the board shall be charged with the duty of determining which inmates serving sentences imposed by a court of this state may be released on pardon or parole and fixing the time and conditions thereof.
+The board shall also be charged with the duty of determining violations of parole and taking action with reference thereto and making such investigations as may be necessary.
+It shall be the duty of the board personally to study the cases of those inmates whom the board has power to consider so as to determine their ultimate fitness for such relief as the board has power to grant.
+The board by an affirmative vote of a majority of its members shall have the power to commute a sentence of death to one of life imprisonment.[i].

 Pursuant to O.C.G.A. § 42-9-20.1, the State Board of Pardons and Paroles must develop and implement a system whereby any interested citizen is permitted to contact the board through an electronic calling system or by other means and receive information relating to persons who have been convicted of a felony, who have been paroled, and whose current addresses are within the State of Georgia.
 With respect to each parolee, the board must provide the parolee’s name, sex, date of birth, current address, crime or crimes for which the parolee was convicted, and the beginning and ending dates of such person’s parole.
 The board must not release any information regarding a person who has previously been paroled and whose civil rights have been restored.
 The board is authorized to charge a reasonable fee to cover the costs of providing such information[ii].